isabella232/sign-integrations.en/help/workday/quick-start.md

 topic: Integrations
 ---

-# [!DNT Workday] Quick Start Guide{#workday-quick-start-guide}
+# [!DNL Workday] Quick Start Guide{#workday-quick-start-guide}

 [**Contact Adobe Sign Support**](https://adobe.com/go/adobesign-support-center)

 ## Overview {#overview}

-This document is designed to help [!DNT Workday] administrators understand how to customize the [!DNT Workday] Business Processes to include Adobe Sign for obtaining e-signatures.
-To use Adobe Sign within [!DNT Workday], you need to know how to create and modify [!DNT Workday] items such as:
+This document is designed to help [!DNL Workday] administrators understand how to customize the [!DNL Workday] Business Processes to include Adobe Sign for obtaining e-signatures.
+To use Adobe Sign within [!DNL Workday], you need to know how to create and modify [!DNL Workday] items such as:

 * Business Process Framework
 * Tenant Set-up and configuration
-* Reporting and [!DNT Workday] Studio Integration
+* Reporting and [!DNL Workday] Studio Integration

-## Accessing Adobe Sign within [!DNT Workday] {#access-adobe-sign}
+## Accessing Adobe Sign within [!DNL Workday] {#access-adobe-sign}

 Adobe Sign electronic signature capability is surfaced as [!UICONTROL Review Document Step] action within the Business Process Framework (BPF) and as a Distribute Documents task.

 ## [!UICONTROL Review Document Step] {#review-document-step}

-Adobe Sign for [!DNT Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNT Workday], including Offer, Distribute Documents and Tasks, ropose Compensation, and more.
+Adobe Sign for [!DNL Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNL Workday], including Offer, Distribute Documents and Tasks, ropose Compensation, and more.

-You may refer to the [[!DNT Workday] community articles on [!UICONTROL Review Document Step]](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).
+You may refer to the [[!DNL Workday] community articles on [!UICONTROL Review Document Step]](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).

 There is a 1:1 relationship between [!UICONTROL [!UICONTROL Review Document Step]s] and billable transactions with Adobe Sign.
 You can combine multiple documents within a single [!UICONTROL Review Document Step] and they are presented as a single package for signature.